 Analysis entails a prolific number of meetings with companies, either at Herald’s offices, site visits or at conferences globally, as well as broker hosted meetings.
 In addition, Herald relies on independent industry research and published company filings, statements, presentations, web sites and broker research.
 Focus on the sector enables a significant degree of cross referencing across competitors, customers and suppliers globally.
 Using this mosaic of information combined with strong financial analysis we endeavour to add value.
 The evolving nature of technology means there is a wide divergence of performance between winners and losers, but the winners can be spectacular.

-Our Stewardship Policy and compliance reporting describes the extent to which we have applied the seven Principles of the UK Stewardship Code which was adopted by the Financial Reporting Council in July 2010.
-Stewardship refers to how we protect and manage our clients’ investments.
-This document along with the management companies voting record can be accessed via the links below:
+Our Stewardship Code Report and compliance reporting describes the extent to which we have applied the seven Principles of the UK Stewardship Code which was adopted by the Financial Reporting Council in July 2010.
+Stewardship refers to how we protect and manage our clients’ investments and is described in more detail in our Stewardship Approach and Policy document.
+These documents along with the management companies voting record can be accessed via the links below:

 Herald and the Bribery Act 2010